N3mus/N3MUSInGameLeaderboard/API/README.md

 Total Score = score + bonus_score
 ```

-Ensure you reflect this logic in your UI if you’re rendering or re-sorting leaderboard data on your end.
+Ensure you reflect this logic in your UI if you're rendering or re-sorting leaderboard data on your end.

 ---